naimatkhan288/devops-assessment/README.md

 make cluster

-Cluster is ready, to heck the cluster
+Cluster is ready, to check the cluster

 k3d cluster list